Projects Abroad | Marine Conservation

 Daily Life

-You will have the opportunity to learn about, and work in a wide variety of areas, some of which include;
+You will receive training in a wide variety of areas which include;

 • Scientific Dive Training